BarRaiser

 What is the Employee Selection Process?

-The first step in the employee selection process is creating a job posting.
+• The first step in the employee selection process is creating a job posting.
 This job posting should include a detailed description of the position, as well as the qualifications and skills that are required.
 Once the job posting is created, it should be posted in places where potential candidates are likely to see it.

-The next step in the employee selection process is to screen candidates.
+• The next step in the selection process of employee is to screen candidates.
 This involves reviewing resumes and cover letters to identify candidates who meet the qualifications for the position.
 Candidates who meet the qualifications will then be interviewed.
-Next step is to create interview structure using structured Interviewing tool like BarRaiser.
-During the structured interview process, questions should be asked that will help to assess whether or not the candidate is a good fit for the position.

 Steps in the Selection Process of Employees